Doctoral Research Study

 As a committed advocate of diversity within all areas of AI, I wanted to expand insights past my own perspective.
 To that end, I gathered input from a varied group of reviewers.

-Based upon a written summary of each case study provided in a survey format, each reviewer shared their perspective on motivations, actions, and outcomes.
+Based upon a written synthesis of each case study provided in a survey format, each reviewer shared their perspective on motivations, actions, and outcomes.

 The dedication of these individuals is deeply appreciated as 18 technology-savvy professionals provided partial dataset responses and 11 completed a full review of all 47 cases.
 Reviewers shared as much as 6 hours of their personal time to provide these valuable insights.
 Together, they contributed more than 60 hours of diverse perspective.